 - If sold over the counter, salicylic acid is considered a drug if:

 - It is marketed with phrases such as: active ingredient, reduces acne, improves scars, prevents acne, treats acne, kills acne bacteria (phrases that claim it modifies body function or treats disease).
-Stating claims like these makes it a drug regardless of what concentration is used in the formula.

 A third example where marketing gets very fuzzy and the lines between cosmetic ingredients and drug effects are sometimes crossed is in the hempseed vs CBD oil world.
 There are a lot of inaccurate and misleading labelling practices to know about right know about.

 For a drug, the “active Ingredient” is the actual ingredient that makes the product work.
 It has a drug monograph and will have been registered with a DIN or NPN (drug identity number or natural product number).

 When it comes to cosmetics, the term “active ingredient” is sometimes used as a marketing term for something believed to have a true effect on your appearance.
 While it might be true, if you market the results as actively altering the biology of the skin, then you are identifying it as a drug.
 This is where marketing terminology and semantic finesse happens.